Adaptive, symmetry-informed Bayesian metrology for precise quantum technology measurements

 upon recording $\boldsymbol{n}$, where

 is the posterior probability.
-This probability contains all the information available about the true $\Theta$ \cite{jaynes2003probability, glatthard2022optimal}.
+This probability contains all the information available about $\Theta$ \cite{jaynes2003probability, glatthard2022optimal}.

-Now, in addition to using Bayes's theorem, one needs to respect the symmetry of the problem.
+In addition to using Bayes's theorem, one must respect the symmetry of the problem.
 For example, while phases obey circular symmetry, $\theta' = \theta + 2\pi$ \cite{demkowicz2011optimal}, temperature usually appears in ratios of energies, which are invariant under transformations $\theta' = \gamma \theta$, for positive $\gamma$ \cite{rubio2021global}.
-The symmetry of the problem can be included in the estimation strategy by introducing a symmetry function $f$ that weights the posterior probabilities \eqref{eq:posterior}, thereby enforcing the desired symmetry in the optimal estimation.
-For a given $f$, the symmetry-informed estimator for $\Theta$ is
+A symmetry function $f$ that weights the posterior probabilities \eqref{eq:posterior} can incorporate such symmetries into the measurement strategy, thereby enforcing the desired symmetry in the optimal estimation.
+For a given $f$, measurement outcomes $\boldsymbol{n}$, and control parameters $\boldsymbol{y}$, the symmetry-informed estimator for $\Theta$ is

-This estimator is \emph{optimal} under quadratic losses \cite{rubio2024first}.
-When $f(\theta) = \theta$, the estimator is simply the mean of the posterior probability, suitable for location parameters with translation symmetry $\theta' = \theta + \gamma$, with arbitrary $\gamma$, while the estimator functions will be different for other symmetries.
-As such, accounting for the symmetries of the context in which it is applied is an essential step in generalising this estimation strategy.
-Furthermore, the uncertainty associated with this estimator is
+This estimator is \emph{optimal} under quadratic losses of the form $[f(\tilde{\theta}) - f(\theta)]^2$ \cite{rubio2024first}.
+When $f(\theta) = \theta$, the estimator is simply the mean of the posterior probability, suitable for location parameters with translation symmetry $\theta' = \theta + \gamma$, with arbitrary $\gamma$.
+Other symmetries necessitate different estimator functions.
+Accounting for the symmetries of individual applications is thus an essential step in generalising this estimation strategy.
+Furthermore, the empirical error associated with this estimator is

 where